 - Request Basin Boundary Revision to DWR - Complete

 - Hiring a Senior Planner to assist with preparing a Groundwater Sustainability Plan - Complete

-- Develop Groundwater Model of the Mid-County Groundwater Management Area -Underway
+- Develop Groundwater Model of the Mid-County Groundwater Management Area - Complete

-- Develop a GSP Advisory Committee to review technical information and make recommedations to the Board - Ongoing
+- Develop a GSP Advisory Committee to review technical information and make recommedations to the Board - Final meeting in June 2019

 - Public Outreach and Education - Ongoing